Relintai/pandemonium_engine_docs/usage/performance/cpu_optimization.md

 Languages
 =========

-Godot supports a number of different languages, and it is worth bearing in mind that there are trade-offs involved.
+Pandemonium supports a number of different languages, and it is worth bearing in mind that there are trade-offs involved.
 Some languages are designed for ease of use at the cost of speed, and others are faster but more difficult to work with.